jnozzi/cocoadev.com/SiteContent/General/HowToGetPrinterStatus.markdown

 ----
 While you're at it, why don't you try asking some Cocoa questions on the printing mailing list.
 No doubt you'll find out that's not the right forum to build a clever application either.

 Surprise!
 There are different places to talk about different things.
-This is [[CocoaDev]], not [[AnyRandomMacAPIDev]].
+This is General/CocoaDev, not General/AnyRandomMacAPIDev.
 When you wander outside the bounds of Cocoa, you need to find a better place to talk about it.

 ----
 this problem is old :